Learn all about some of the best Art Blocks projects and why they’re so popular with fans and collectors of generative art.

-Art Blocks is the home of a new generation of art powered by AI algorithms.
-Art Blocks projects come from some of the best coders and digital artists in the NFT space.
+Art Blocks is the home of a generation of art powered by AI algorithms.
+The various Art Blocks projects feature the work of some of the best coders and digital artists in the NFT space.
 Considering the platform releases several projects each week, it’s difficult for new fans to figure out what projects to follow.

-Such NFT projects create a fusion of blockchain technology and coding to produce a new model of ownership and artwork.
+I spent several months reading up on, tracking, and even minting some of the below projects.
 If you’re into generative art NFTs, check out this ultimate list of Art Blocks NFT projects.
 Remember to check out our guide: What is Art Blocks?

 Chromie Squiggle is one of the first Curated Art Blocks projects.
 The platform creator, Snowfro, published this NFT collection on November 27, 2020.
 According to the creator, these colorful squiggles are Snowfro’s signature as a developer, tinkerer, and artist.